A simple explanation

 Are there any diets that can help with my arthritis?

 Be wary about following fad diets especially if the diet recommends stopping your tablets in order to try the diet.
 Don't do this without telling your doctor.
 Sometimes the diet can help reduce the need to take some of your tablets but unfortunately this is rare.
 Cod liver oil and other marine (sea water) fish oils may reduce the amount of anti-inflammatory drugs needed to control joint inflammation and therefore may be worth a try.
 There is no evidence that glucosamine or chondroitin help with this condition.
+See our lifestyle and nutrition information.

 Can being overweight make the condition worse?